brdoney/brdoney.github.io/_docs/modifying-variables.md

 | `--`   | `myVar--;`   | Subtract 1 from the current value of myVar |
 | `*=`   | `myVar*=4;`  | Multiply the current value of myVar by two |
 | `/=`   | `myVar/= 7;` | Divide the current value of myVar by 7     |

-We've created a ton of variables while working with Java, but we haven't talked much about how to change them.
-Changing a variable is important because it allows us to...

-- Do quick math with variables
-- Store values that change over time, like active users or health points in a game
-- Write powerful conditionals